nether-cat/neo4j-graphql-js/README.md

 SKIP 0
 ```

-With the ACL function defined above in the Access Control Basics subsection, it is translated into:
+With the Parameter Generator function defined above in the Custom Context Parameter Basics subsection, it is translated into:

 ```
 MATCH (u:User {id: YOURUSERID)